Agentabdu/Task-2/README.md

 ## Task2

-Use another ROS robot whit SLAM approach to create and save a map.
+Use another ROS robot with SLAM approach to create and save a map.

 ## Answer: In_progress